scholz-lab/PharaGlow/README.md

 * The code that will be run is called notebooks/BatchRunTemplate.ipynb.
 This is functionally the same as the code in notebook/RunningPharaglowParallel.ipynb

 #### Batch running multiple files with the same parameters (Option 1)
-* run the batch processing in the commandline like this:
+* Run the batch processing in the commandline like this:

 ```bash
 python runBatchParallel.py